JITHIN-ANTONY-JOSEPH/ERP/README.md

 ## Running the Notebooks
 ### Prerequisites
-Platform Setup: Google Colab or any Python environment with necessary packages.
+_Platform Setup_: Google Colab or any Python environment with necessary packages.

-Storage Check: Minimum 6.5 GB of storage is required for data and outputs.
+_Storage Check_: Minimum 6.5 GB of storage is required for data and outputs.

+_Package Installation_:
-Package Installation: Install the necessary packages as listed in requirements.txt using command pip install -r requirements.txt or run the following command in the notebook before running the cells : !pip install pandas nltk numpy scikit-learn networkx gensim jellyfish transformers torch torch-geometric node2
+Install the necessary packages as listed in requirements.txt using command pip install -r requirements.txt or run the following command in the notebook before running the cells : !pip install pandas nltk numpy scikit-learn networkx gensim jellyfish transformers torch torch-geometric node2

 ### Data Pre-Processing: Run notebooks in the following order:
 1_Recipe1M_PreProcess.ipynb